BIMIB-DISCo/CT4TD/README.md

 To run the analysis of the tumor burden variation longitudinal data (original dataset from: Michor, F., et al. "Dynamics of chronic myeloid leukaemia."
 Nature 435.7046 (2005): 1267.), please run the Mathematica notebook named "Linear-analysis.nb" included in folder: "DATA-ANALISYS".

 2) **Patient-specific PD parameters**
 To obtain the personalized PD parameters as derived from the data analysis procedure, please run the Mathematica notebook "evaluation-of-EC50.nb" included in the folder "FIG4".
+Note that you have to insert the values of \beta (the value of the decay of cancer stem cells) and personalized PK parameters inside the file "personal-parameters.txt" (refer to "Legend-personal-parameters")

 3) **Optimization**